Mary McLeod Bethune: Early life and education

-McLeod attended Mayesville's one-room black schoolhouse, Trinity Mission School, which was run by the Presbyterian Board of Missions of Freedmen.
-She was the only child in her family to attend school, so she taught her family what she had learned each day.
-To get to and from school, Mary walked five miles each day.
-Her teacher, Emma Jane Wilson, became a significant mentor in her life.
+In October 1886, McLeod began attending Mayesville's one-room Black schoolhouse, Trinity Mission School, which was run by the Presbyterian Board of Missions of Freedmen and founded by Emma Jane Wilson.
+The school was five miles from her home, and she walked there and back.
+Not all her siblings attended, so she taught her family what she had learned each day.
+In addition to founding the school, Wilson was McLeod's teacher, and became a significant mentor in her life.

-Wilson had attended Scotia Seminary (now Barber-Scotia College).
-She helped McLeod attend the same school on a scholarship, which she did from 1888-93.
-The following year, she attended Dwight L. Moody's Institute for Home and Foreign Missions in Chicago (now the Moody Bible Institute), hoping to become a missionary in Africa.
-Told that black missionaries were not needed, she planned to teach, as education was a prime goal among African Americans.
+Wilson had attended Scotia Seminary (now Barber–Scotia College).
+She helped McLeod attend the same school on a scholarship, which McLeod did from 1888 to 1894.
+She attended Dwight L. Moody's Institute for Home and Foreign Missions in Chicago (now the Moody Bible Institute) from 1894 to 1895.
+McLeod applied to be a missionary with the Presbyterian Board of Missions, with the goal of becoming a missionary in Africa.
+Although her request was denied, McLeod found a new use for the skills she had learned by teaching at Haines Institute in Augusta, Georgia.